stargate/docker-images/examples/stargate-jwt-auth/README.md

 This directory includes an example to start a keycloak server along with a Cassandra cluster and a Stargate node.

+Documentation on this feature can be found at: https://stargate.io/docs/stargate/0.1/developers-guide/authnz.html[Auth API].

 # Run demo

 Use the `start_jwt.sh` shell script to run `docker-compose.yml` to start all the services, along with a `docker run` command